 Practical tour conducting.

-Five tours are done under the guidance of experienced tourist guides.
+Five or six tours are done under the guidance of experienced tourist guides.

 c.
 Historic Cape Town City Tour